yifanjiang/snoek/README.md

 ### Get the code

-You can retrieve the code by clone this repo:
+You can retrieve the code by cloning this repo:

     git@github.com:yifanjiang/snoek.git